 Gwen Upton, of the Ministry of Labour, takes a look at what her department’s money is doing for Whistler through the Community Recovery Program.
 Al Bosse and Ian Mouncy have found winter employment making subdivision signs.
 Looking on at far right is Jim Webster from the Resort Municipality of Whistler.

 The Winter Hawks celebrated a victory together this week.

 Raw energy, raw blues, and the velvet voice of John Hammond made a 2 1/2-hour concert at Brackendale Art Gallery Saturday seem like five minutes.
 Hammond has cut over 20 albums since 1962, but is still one of the lesser known bluesmen in North America.

 The lyrics are poetry, the melodies are mellow.
 Silvered, comprised of Australian musicians Ken Kirschman and Geoff Gibbons, are masterful musicians reminiscent of Simon and Garfunkel.
 A recent EP release has generated rave reviews.
 Silvered were featured at The Brass Rail Wednesday through Sunday.

-The Whistler Medical Clinic, located in Whistler Village, right at the base of the mountain.
+The Whistler Medical Clinic, located in Whistler Village.